GunnarGrop1/dva313-project/README.md

 ```

 ### Windows 10
-Setting everything up on Windows 10 must be done manually, and requires som work.
+Setting everything up on Windows 10 must be done manually, and requires some work.
 First of all make sure you have [git](https://git-scm.com/downloads), [npm](https://www.npmjs.com/get-npm), and [XAMPP](https://www.apachefriends.org/download.html) installed.

 Clone the repository: